UK drill: Influence

 In 2021, Digga D's mixtape Made in the Pyrex peaked at number three on the UK Albums Chart, becoming the highest-charting UK drill mixtape at the time.
 In the same year, Tion Wayne and Russ Millions released "Body", becoming the first UK drill song to reach Number 1 on the UK Singles Chart.

 Though the genre originated in London, it is not restricted to London alone as the genre's sole production hub in terms of emerging talents and dissemination of the sound.
 Artists around the country have appeared and become prominent creators within the scene, such as SmuggzyAce and S.White of Birmingham group 23 Drillas and SV of Nottingham.

 UK drill has spread outside of the United Kingdom, with artists and groups in other countries rapping in styles and using slang terms heavily influenced by UK drill music, and using UK drill instrumentals produced by British producers.
 Ireland, the Netherlands, and Australia in particular have developed drill scenes that are heavily indebted to UK drill music, with artists such as OneFour in Australia, Offica and A92 in Ireland, and 73 De Pijp from The Netherlands.
 In addition, artists in Spain making drill music have also taken on influence by its British counterpart, with various references and similar production to UK drill; Spanish drill artists include 970Block and Skinny Flex.
-Other countries with UK drill-inspired scenes include Ghana and France.
+Other countries with UK drill-inspired scenes include Ghana (also known as Asakaa) and France.

 Brooklyn drill music began rising to prominence in the late 2010s.
 Brooklyn drill has taken influence from UK drill with artists such as Pop Smoke, Sheff G, and 22Gz collaborating with UK drill producers such as AXL Beats, Yoz Beats, Ghosty, and 808Melo.
 808Melo produced "Welcome to the Party" for Pop Smoke, which received a considerable amount of attention.
 Pop Smoke created a mixtape produced entirely by 808Melo and Trap House Mob (a team of UK-based producers).

 UK drill, alongside grime, has been cited as a reason for the expansion of Multicultural London English to other countries, including Finland and Australia.